 We all know that the facts and laws in the little booklet do not equate with the skill required to drive behind the wheel.

-Does that little book of laws teach you that your car’s brake is extra sensitive?
+But does that little book of laws teach you that your car’s brake is extra sensitive?

 Does it tell you what to do if a car randomly swerves into your lane?